torvalds/linux/Documentation/process/maintainer-netdev.rst

   I don't understand what the next steps are.
 Person X seems to be unhappy with A, should I do B and repost the patches?

+Don't reach out to maintainers or reviewers via private email and/or other communications channels: all the discussion must remain public, and requesting special attention is unfair towards the community, at best.

 .. _Changes requested:

 Changes requested